louiseivan/louiseivan/README.md

 - Monetized X in 90 days while spending ~10 minutes a day — full playbook
 - Took 16 days to crack my first 5M-view Instagram video
 - Generated 13M Instagram views in 30 days
-- Helped grow the Stacks community to 100K+ members across 32 countries
+- Helped grow the Stacks community from 50,000+ to [over 100,000 members, spanning communities across 32 countries.](https://bitpinas.com/business/ryder-crypto-wallet/)
+- Helped expand the developer ecosystem as Stacks grew from 2,500 to nearly 24,000 deployed smart contracts.
+- Helped establish Stacks as the #1 Web3 project built on Bitcoin for two consecutive years, measured by developer activity.
+- Contributed to Stacks becoming a top-30 crypto ecosystem, ranking #28 globally by total developers.

+Now developing a full-stack growth playbook across paid media, lifecycle email, and product activation, with hands-on experience scaling both software and hardware products.

 And there’s more, but the pattern is pretty consistent: I figure out distribution.
 Build the system and compound what works.